opencv/opencv/modules/stitching/doc/motion_estimation.rst

 detail::BundleAdjusterRay
 -------------------------
-.. ocv:class:: detail::BundleAdjusterRay : public BundleAdjusterBase
+.. ocv:class:: detail::BundleAdjusterRay : public detail::BundleAdjusterBase

 Implementation of the camera parameters refinement algorithm which minimizes sum of the distances between the rays passing through the camera center and a feature. ::